Sedona Internet Marketing Techniques: E-mail Marketing

 Bulk e-mail consistently sent from your computer may break federal law.

-Third-party e-mail marketing services are legal ways to contact customers and send bulk e-mail.
+Third-party e-mail marketing services are legal ways to contact customers and send bulk e-mails.
 They must obey the law to stay in business and protect customers like you.

 Third-Party E-mail Marketing is a powerful, inexpensive, time-saving tool for your business!